VILLASframework/documentation/docs/node/nodes/socket.md

 The `socket` node-type supports sending and receiving IP / UDP packets to and from multicast addresses.

 **Note:** Multicast is only supported by IPv4 addressing.
-Using these settings with `layer = eth` or IPv6 adresses will fail!
+Using these settings with `layer = eth` or IPv6 addresses will fail!

 ### in.multicast.enabled (boolean) = true